Abrams27/wiadrex-lang/README.md

-# MIMUW-S6-JPP-wiadrex-lang
+# wiadrex lang

-Wiadrex lang interpreter
+Wiadrex lang interpreter in haskell.

 ## Building and running